 A prospective Deputy must carefully consider whether or not they are willing to take on the role as it can be demanding and time-consuming.

-Any person can apply to be Deputy if they are 18 or older.
+Any person can apply to be a Deputy if they are 18 or older.
 Close family members usually apply.

 However, it is ultimately the Court of Protection’s decision where a Lasting Power of Attorney is absent.
 They must make the appointment in the best interests of the person who has lost capacity.
 In some cases, the Court of Protection may appoint a younger family member, perhaps an adult child.